CtrlK

 Suggestions

-Add more specific concrete actions to improve specificity, e.g., 'Conducts keyword research, generates programmatic page templates, analyzes competitor positioning, creates content briefs, and optimizes pages for AI Overviews.'
+Add more specific concrete actions to improve specificity, e.g., 'Conducts keyword research, generates programmatic page templates, analyzes competitor positioning, creates content briefs for alternative pages, and optimizes content for AI Overview inclusion.'

 DimensionReasoningScore